Tips and Tricks

 Through instruction and experience, the following tips and tricks are what we found to be best practices in jewelry maintenance.

 As a general rule, avoid wearing your jewelry during exercise, sleep, or in the shower.
 It is also best to avoid wearing jewelry while swimming or cleaning because chemicals can damage the metal.
 Therefore, less contact with moisture and chemicals will prolong the life, lustre and beauty of your jewelry.

-The sterling silver in some of our designs have been stylized through an oxidation process known as patina and treated with a protective coating to help retain its color; while other designs will be plated with rhodium (from the platinum family) for extra protection.
-White gold will also be plated with rhodium to enhance its beauty and durability.
-In general, regular wear and exposure to oxygen will tarnish all precious metals unless it is pure, then the tarnish isn't as noticeable.
+The sterling silver in some of our designs have been stylized through an oxidation process known as patina and treated with a protective coating to help retain its color; while other designs may be plated with rhodium (from the platinum family) for extra protection.
+White gold may also be plated with rhodium to enhance its beauty and durability.
+In general, regular wear and exposure to oxygen will tarnish all precious metals; unless it is pure, then the tarnish isn't as noticeable.

 All gold and silver pieces containing diamonds and other hard stones can be cleaned with an ultrasonic or steam cleaner.

 Pieces containing organic, porous gem materials such as pearls, opals, tourmaline, coral, ivory, amber and other soft stones are not suitable for ultrasonic or steam cleaning.

 Feel free to contact us for more tips and recommendations on jewelry care.
 For repair inquiries, please email us - email@example.com - and we will do our best to take care of you.
 However, we reserve the right to kindly refuse unreasonable requests.